Treating Animals Today, Training Vets For Tomorrow

 Welcome to Worldwide Vets.
-Thank you for visiting our page and for your interest in supporting our work.
 As an organisaiton, our goal is simple.
 Improve animal welfare around the world.
 In order to achieve this goal, we aim to support locally registered charities and conservation initiatives across the globe who are working to provide care and treatment to domestic and wild animals.

 We offer a multi-modal approach to assisting animals, including: